A breach of planning control is defined in Section 171A of the Town and Country Planning Act 1990 as:

 When should enforcement action be taken?

-More information about enforcement is available on the planning practice guidance website: Ensuring effective enforcement
+More information about enforcement is available on the government’s Planning Practice Guidance website: Ensuring effective enforcement.